Mizumoto Park in Photos

 Then there are bridges and a canal to explore.
 You can walk through a vast grass field.
 Mizumoto Park has so many unique areas.
 It’s easy to understand why Tokyo nature photographers love it.

-The park looked great, but I should have visited earlier in spring or later in autumn.
-Unfortunately, I went when some flowers were past their best and others hadn’t yet bloomed.
+The park was great, but I should have visited earlier in spring or later, in autumn.
+When I went in summer, some flowers were past their best and others hadn’t yet bloomed.
+I only had the irises to work with.
+Everything else was green.
 That’s okay because I have an excuse to go again!

 Many people have an image of Tokyo as a congested and cluttered city.
 So it’s hard to believe this park exists here.
 The amount of space is incredible.
 Its central field is bigger than the one at Showa Memorial.
 Shinjuku Gyoen isn’t in the race at all.